 Applied Behavior Analysis

-Students seeking training to become a Board Certified Behavior Analyst (BCBA) may seek out the Applied Behavior Analysis (ABA) certificate (if the student already has a masters degree) or the Master of Science degree in Applied Behavior Analysis.
-Both options prepare students with training in the science of learning and behavior and the skills necessary to work as Board Certified Behavior Analysts (BCBA).
+Students seeking training to become a Board Certified Behavior Analyst (BCBA) may enroll in the Master of Science degree in Applied Behavior Analysis.
+The program prepares students with training in the science of learning and behavior and the skills necessary to work as Board Certified Behavior Analysts (BCBA).
 Applied Behavior Analysis (ABA) is a scientific approach to the study of behavior.
 Behavior analysts work directly with individuals to improve their social, educational, health, adaptive skills, and behavioral outcomes through the development of programming based upon the principles of ABA.
 Behavior analysts are trained to describe behavior, explain, predict, and analyze the occurrence and non-occurrence of behavior in the context of the environment, and change behavior through the development of programming based on ABA strategies and tactics.

 Through coursework firmly grounded in theory, with an emphasis on the application of theory to socially significant and effective practice, the M.S. in ABA program provides students with an excellent foundation to meet the proficiencies mandated by the Behavior Analyst Certification Board (BACB).
 Students will be prepared to complete the required supervised field work and sit for the Board Certified Behavior Analyst (BCBA) examination.
-Pass-rate data for University of Michigan-Dearborn candidates are not available at this time.
+Pass-Rate Data are available at the BACB website.
 Pass-rate data are not published for sequences with fewer than six first-time candidates in a single year or for sequences within their first four years of operation.
-Pass-Rate Data are available at the BACB website.

 BCBAs provide services within mental health, educational, and human services environments that may include collecting and analyzing data, writing and evaluating behavior intervention plans, training others to implement components of treatment plans, and overseeing the implementation of treatment plans.
-BCBAs are qualified to provide services to individuals with a variety of needs such as academic performance, skill deficits (e.g., communication, adaptive behavior and functional skills), and problem behavior (e.g., aggression, self-injurious behavior), and social interactions.
+BCBAs are qualified to provide services to individuals with a variety of needs such as academic performance deficits, adaptive skill deficits (e.g., communication, self-care, and other functional skills), and problem behavior (e.g., aggression, self-injurious behavior), and social interactions.
 BCBAs also provide supervision to Board Certified Assistant Behavior Analysts (BCaBA) and Registered Behavior Technicians (RBT).

 Admission Requirements

-Students must submit the follow items with their application.
+Students must submit the following items with their application.

 The GRE is not required for admission to this program.
 The Office of International Affairs lists additional admission requirements for international students.